cloudfoundry/diego-design-notes/migrating-to-diego.md

 Always use a green-blue deploy strategy when modifying anything about a running application.
 If you'd like some instances of an application to have different configuration than other instances you should, instead, stage and deploy two different applications.

-> Alternatively you can use the `INSTANCE_INDEX` environment variable to dynamically change your applications behavior based on its instance number.
+> Alternatively you can use the `INSTANCE_INDEX` environment variable to dynamically change your application's behavior based on its instance number.
 This is not recommended.

 ##### Future plans